dataminelab/datareporter/README.md

 **3. Auto-generated data cubes.** Connect a database, and DataReporter automatically discovers your schema and generates OLAP cubes for drag-and-drop exploration.
 No manual configuration needed.

+**4. Ephemeral reports — the URL is the report.** Every Turnilo report view is encoded directly in the URL.
+Filters, splits, visualizations, time ranges — the entire state is compressed into a shareable link.
+No saved objects, no database rows, no clutter.
+Paste a link in Slack and your teammate sees the exact same chart.
+Bookmark a complex analysis and come back to it months later.
+Generate report URLs programmatically from your AI assistant or API scripts — no write permissions needed.
+Traditional BI tools make you save, name, and organize every view.
+DataReporter lets you just share a link.

 ## Features

 **AI Engine**